Skip to content

 2. Verb duplication

-To create the duplicated form of a separable word, simply repeat the first character, which is the verb.
+To create the duplicated form of a separable word, only repeat the first character, which is the verb.
 For example, if the word is “AB”, the duplicated form is “AAB”.

 For example: